sentientazure/superblogdocs/10_drafts/02_python_4_draft_edit.md

 ##### `return redirect("article-detail", article_id=article.id)`

 In this line we're redirecting the user to the article detail page if they chose to publish their article.
 The `article-detail` URL receives a URL parameter called `article_id`.
 To pass it a value when using the `redirect(...)` function call, we send the URL parameter as an argument to the function call, as we did here.

+---

+Move the cards to Done, and commit changes to git.